keu/docs/astro/environment-variables.md

 - Connection ID: `MY_PROD_DB`
 - Connection URI: `my-conn-type://login:password@host:5432/schema`

-To store this connection as an environment variable, you create an environment variable with the key `AIRFLOW_CONN_MY_PROD_DB` and the value `my-conn-type://login:password@host:5432/schema`,
+To store this connection as an environment variable, you create an environment variable with the key `AIRFLOW_CONN_MY_PROD_DB` and the value `my-conn-type://login:password@host:5432/schema`.

+In Astro Runtime version 5.0 and later, you can also use JSON format to store connections.
+See [JSON format example](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#json-format-example).
+When using the JSON format in environment variables, the JSON object must be defined in a single, unbroken line.

 :::info